joestubbs/coe379L-sp24/docs/unit03/hands_on_cnn.rst

 ~~~~~~~~~~

 We saw that LeNet-5 is a shallow network and has 2 alternating convolutional and pooling layers.
-Let's try to train the LeNet-5 model on ourr training data.
+Let's try to train the LeNet-5 model on our training data.

 .. code-block:: python3